Ever wonder exactly how much kinetic energy is released by an arrow, based on its initial speed and distance traveled? Let’s find out.

 Here are some interesting things to note, based on the kinetic energy chart at the top of this page:

 #1: Kinetic energy drops are fairly predictable.
 You can assume, roughly, that an arrow’s kinetic energy is reduced by around 3-4% for every 10 yards it travels.
-So if we have 100 ft-lb initial energy (at 0 yards), at 10 yards you can expect roughly 97-97 ft-lbs. of KE.
+So if we have 100 ft-lb of initial energy (at 0 yards), at 10 yards you can expect roughly 97-97 ft-lbs of KE.

 #3: Not all crossbows are suitable for hunting.
-Notice that our recommendation for elk hunting is 65 ft-lbs of kinetic energy (this is a conservative value, you can get away with less).
-Notice that at 250 FPS this value cannot be achieved.
-Even at 275 FPS you only get close to it at 10 yards out.
+Notice that our recommendation for elk hunting is 65 ft-lbs of kinetic energy (this is a conservative value; you can get away with less).
+Notice that at 250 FPS, this value cannot be achieved.
+Even at 275 FPS, you only get close to it at 10 yards.
 It’s only from 300 FPS and up that you get enough kinetic energy at all feasible hunting distances (up to 50 yards) to be able to comfortably hunt elk.
-As such we recommend that elk hunters stick to 300 FPS or more.
-For whitetail deer this requirement is lower – any crossbow 250 FPS and up will be a safe pick.
+As such, we recommend that elk hunters stick to 300 FPS or more.
+For whitetail deer, this requirement is lower—any crossbow 250 FPS and up will be a safe pick.
 Compare expected FPS across over 120 crossbows and decide which one to buy.